 No one knows how many children around the globe are forced to work, but a large percentage of the world’s child labor force is located in the Indian subcontinent.
 In India alone, the government estimates the number of child workers at 14 million.
 Others put the figure at 44 million.
 Yet others say it’s probably closer to 100 million.
-Millions of kids are also employed in the rest of the subcontinent.
+Millions of children and youths are employed in the rest of the subcontinent too.

 Name is Shaalam and age is 12 years.
 EB: How long have you been working in the carpet industry?
 He’s working since 5 years.
 EB: So he started when he was 7 years old.
 7 years old.
 EB: How many hours a day do you work?
 12 hours.
 He starts at 6 and works till 6 in the evening.
 EB: Why do you have to work?
 Is it because your parents force you to or what’s the reason?
 His family size is very big.
 If one person will do the work, they cannot survive.
 So he’s working.
 EB: And his parents also work.
 His father is working.
 EB: Do you think this is a normal life for a child to be working at your age?
 He don’t know.
 EB: He doesn’t know.